Product Leader & Builder

 Launch

 The rollout was a multi-phased effort involving every department at the university.
 I navigated competing pressures — speed vs. change management — and worked closely across groups, adjusting timelines as needed.
 We hit our key goal of launching to the full university on schedule, and eventually onboarded other institutions onto the platform as well.
+The platform generated over $2 million in savings in the first fiscal year, reduced faculty evaluation time by 10%, and decreased student turnaround time by 30%.

 Product Strategy OpenSpace